samchon/framework/README.md

 ```

 #### C++
 Samchon Framework is a header only project.
-Linkage like LIB, DLL or SO is not required at all. **Just include header files what you want**.
+Linkages like LIB, DLL or SO are not required at all. **Just include header files what you want**.
 However, notice that, Samchon Framework has two dependencies you should install.
   - [Boost](http://www.boost.org) - essential.
   - [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) - optional, required only when using SQL driver.